-Two-toed sloths are herbivores that eat primarily leaves, small twigs, and fruits.
-On occasion sloths have been known to eat insects and other small prey.
-They obtain water from the vegetation they eat and lick rainwater or dew from leaves.
+Two-toed sloths are primarily herbivores, eating leaves, small twigs, and fruits.
+On occasion two-toed sloths have been known to eat insects and other small prey.
+They obtain water from vegetation and by lapping dew from leaves.